Laboratory of Dendrochronology

 Project duration - 2002-2005.

-- To reconstruct different parameters describing solar activity
+- To reconstruct different parameters describing solar

-over time scales of 1000 years, using available proxies as
+activity over time scales of 1000 years, using available proxies as

-direct observations, historic data, records of cosmogenic
+direct observations, historic data, records of cosmogenic isotopes and

 - To reconstruct summer temperatures in northern Fennoscandia